Articles and Bylaws of SIPTA

 Article I - Name and Place

-- The Society is headquartered at the office of the SIPTA President or Secretary or Treasurer, as determined by the SIPTA Executive Committee.
+- The Society is headquartered at the office of the SIPTA President, unless determined otherwise by the SIPTA Executive Committee.

 Article II - Purpose and Activities